 FY 2026 cost-sharing amounts (per CMS, applicable to discharges on or after January 1, 2026):

-- Inpatient hospital deductible: $1,736 per benefit period, applied at the first day of admission.
+• Inpatient hospital deductible: $1,736 per benefit period, applied at the first day of admission.
 This is one-time per benefit period regardless of how many separate admissions occur.

-- Days 1 through 60: After the deductible, Medicare pays 100 percent of the IPPS payment with no patient daily coinsurance.
+• Days 1 through 60: After the deductible, Medicare pays 100 percent of the IPPS payment with no patient daily coinsurance.

-- Days 61 through 90: Patient pays $434 daily coinsurance (one-quarter of the deductible).
+• Days 61 through 90: Patient pays $434 daily coinsurance (one-quarter of the deductible).
 Medicare pays the rest.

-- Days 91 and beyond: Patient enters lifetime reserve days at $868 daily coinsurance per LRD used.
+• Days 91 and beyond: Patient enters lifetime reserve days at $868 daily coinsurance per LRD used.
 Sixty LRDs are available across the beneficiary's lifetime; once exhausted, they do not return.

-- After 90 days plus all 60 LRDs are exhausted: The beneficiary is responsible for the full cost of any further inpatient hospital days during that benefit period until a 60-day break in inpatient and SNF care resets the benefit period clock.
+• After 90 days plus all 60 LRDs are exhausted: The beneficiary is responsible for the full cost of any further inpatient hospital days during that benefit period until a 60-day break in inpatient and SNF care resets the benefit period clock.

 Lifetime reserve day election: The beneficiary has the right to elect not to use lifetime reserve days under 42 CFR 409.65.
 This election may be appropriate where the patient holds a Medigap policy that covers extended hospital coinsurance (which most standardized Medigap plans do, providing 365 lifetime extension days at no cost beyond the LRD coinsurance), where the patient anticipates a future hospitalization where LRDs would be more valuable, or where the patient has employer retiree coverage that provides better coverage than LRD coinsurance.

 Medigap and lifetime reserve days: Standardized Medigap plans sold in Georgia (Plans A, B, C, D, F, G, K, L, M, and N, subject to availability for newly eligible beneficiaries after January 1, 2020 when Plans C and F closed to new enrollees) all provide some level of Part A hospital coinsurance coverage.
-Plans A through N each cover Part A coinsurance and most provide an additional 365 lifetime days of hospital coverage at no additional cost to the beneficiary beyond what the plan covers (typically full coverage).
+These plans each cover Part A coinsurance and most provide an additional 365 lifetime days of hospital coverage at no additional cost to the beneficiary beyond what the plan covers (typically full coverage).
 This is one of the most valuable Medigap features for a beneficiary facing extended hospitalization.

 Multiple admissions within a benefit period: If a Georgia beneficiary is admitted to Piedmont Atlanta Hospital on January 5, discharged on January 18 after 13 inpatient days, and readmitted to Emory University Hospital on February 2 (only 15 days after the first discharge, so the 60-day break has not occurred and the benefit period continues), the readmission does not trigger a new $1,736 deductible.
 Days from both admissions count toward the 90-day total.
 If the combined inpatient days exceed 90, Day 91 onward draws from lifetime reserve days at $868 per day.